-Following the City Council's approval of the levy of assessments for Fiscal Year 2019-2020, a final Assessment Roll will be prepared.
-A preliminary copy of the Assessment Roll is included in this report in Appendix C, and the final Assessment Roll is hereby made a part of this report by reference and will be on file with the office of the City Clerk and the Riverside County Auditor/Tax Collector.
-The Assessment Rolls will include the Riverside County Assessor's Parcel Number; the preliminary Roll will include the expected assessment for each parcel, and the final Roll will include the confirmed assessment for each parcel.
+Following the City Council's approval of the levy of assessments for Fiscal Year 2021-22, a final Assessment Roll will be prepared.
+A copy of the final Assessment Roll is made a part of this report by reference in Appendix C. The final Assessment Roll will be on file with the office of the City Clerk and the Riverside County Auditor/Tax Collector.
+The Assessment Roll will include the Riverside County Parcel Identification Number.
+The preliminary Roll will include the expected assessment for each parcel, and the final Roll will include the confirmed assessment for each parcel.

-Section 8. - Proposition 218 Compliance
+Section 8. - Proposition 218

-On November 5, 1996 California voters approved Proposition 218 entitled "Right to Vote on Taxes Act," which added Article XIIID to the California Constitution.
-While its title refers only to taxes, Proposition 218 establishes new procedural requirements for the formation and administration of assessment districts.
-Proposition 218 also requires that with certain specified exceptions, which are described below, all existing assessment districts must be ratified by the property owners within the District using the new procedures.
+On November 5, 1996, California voters approved Proposition 218, entitled the "Right to Vote on Taxes Act"; it added Article XIIID to the California Constitution.
+While its title refers only to taxes, Proposition 218 established new procedural requirements for the formation and administration of assessment districts.